Operation Menu: Breakfast to Dessert

 In his diary in March 1969, Nixon's chief of staff, H. R. Haldeman, noted that the final decision to carpet bomb Cambodia "was made at a meeting in the Oval Office Sunday afternoon, after the church service."
 In his diary on 17 March 1969, Haldeman wrote: "Historic day.
 K[issinger]'s "Operation Breakfast" finally came off at 2:00 pm our time.
 K really excited, as is P[resident]."
 And the next day: "K's 'Operation Breakfast' a great success.
 He came beaming in with the report, very productive.
 A lot more secondaries than had been expected.
 Confirmed early intelligence.
 Probably no reaction for a few days, if ever."

 The bombing began on the night of 18 March with a raid by 60 B-52 Stratofortress bombers, based at Andersen Air Force Base, Guam.
-The target was Base Area 353, the supposed location of COSVN in the Fishhook.
+The target was “Breakfast” Base Area 353 [11.745° N, 106.162° E], the supposed location of COSVN in the Fishhook.
 Although the aircrews were briefed that their mission was to take place in South Vietnam, 48 of the bombers were diverted across the Cambodian border and dropped 2,400 tons of bombs.
 The mission was designated "Breakfast", after the morning Pentagon planning session at which it was devised.
-On 18 March a 13-man "Daniel Boone" team from MACV-SOG was landed by helicopter at the Base Area 353 impact site to capture survivors, but they were met by intense enemy fire and only two of the team were rescued.
+On 18 March a 13-man recon team from MACV-SOG was landed by helicopter at the Base Area 353 impact site to carry out BDA and determine whether any prisoners could be captured from among the survivors, but they were met by intense enemy fire and only two of the team were rescued.